 Chinese gear maker Huawei led the overall market in the January-March quarter, followed by ZTE in the CDMA segment and Micromax in the GSM segment.

 6Wresearch said that 4G data cards Market would give intense competition to the 3G data card market going forward.
 "Growing need for high-speed internet has resulted in an increase in demand for features such as WI-FI and 4G.
-Increasing consumer awareness and initiatives like free WI-FI zone, availability of internet in public transport would further boost India data card market," the report.
+Increasing consumer awareness and initiatives like free WI-FI zone, availability of internet in public transport would further boost India's data card market," the report.

-Indian data card market shipments volume reached 1.60 million units in the first quarter of 2014, representing a marginal decline of 6 per cent over the fourth quarter of 2013, 6Wresearch said.
+Indian data card market shipments volume reached 1.60 million units in the first quarter of 2014, representing a marginal decline of 6 percent over the fourth quarter of 2013, 6Wresearch said.

-In a bid to woo customers, local telecom operators, especially CDMA players, have started rolling out Wi-Fi enabled data cards with attractive pricing.
+In a bid to woo customers, local telecom operators, especially CDMA players, have started rolling out Wi-Fi-enabled data cards with attractive pricing.
 Moreover, GSM-based Wi-Fi data cards are available in the market through players like Micromax.

-"Currently, every household in India has around 3-4 gadgets and all of them requires internet connectivity.
+"Currently, every household in India has around 3-4 gadgets and all of them require internet connectivity.
 As a result, original equipment makers (OEMs) are concentrating on WI-FI based data cards to cater to the multiple needs of consumers through one single device," the report said.

 Key Reports Available: